The man who never alters his opinion is like standing water,

 B.A.
 International Affairs & Philosophy, George Washington University, 2009

-My postdoctoral research applies prudence to rising power grand strategy during power transition.
+The second aspect involves applying prudence to rising power grand strategy during power transition.
 Specifically, the project is framed around the broad question: how can prudence help develop grand strategies that allow rising powers to pursue their interests without destabilizing the prevailing order?
-I explore this question by focusing on the case of India from 1980-2020.

 My doctoral thesis develops a fresh understanding of prudence in international relations.
 I draw upon multiple perspectives in international relations theory and the political theories of Aristotle, Machiavelli, and Hobbes, to develop a thick conceptualization of prudence.
 I claim that prudence encompasses four core components: reflective reasoning, experience, long-term wellbeing, and moderation.
 From this conceptualization, I distil a set of prescriptions for guiding decision-making under uncertainty, a process that I name the ‘Prudent Judgment Approach’.
 I establish the value of this approach by conducting a comparative case study analysis of three US foreign policy decisions: the Marshall Plan (1948), the Cuban Missile Crisis (1962), and the invasion of Cambodia (1970).
 The case studies are executed using a mixed methods research design comprising inductive discourse analysis, process tracing, and the congruence method.